U.S. judge orders resumption in federal drilling auctions in setback for Biden - Up News Info

 A federal judge in Louisiana on Tuesday blocked the Biden administration’s pause on oil and gas leasing on public lands and waters, dealing a setback to a key White House effort to address climate change.

-The order granted a preliminary injunction to Louisiana and 12 other states that sued Democratic President Joe Biden and the Interior Department over its hold on new leasing.
+The order granted a preliminary injunction to Louisiana and 12 other states that sued Democratic President Joe Biden and the Interior Department over the freeze on new drilling auctions.
+Louisiana is a major hub for offshore oil and gas production.

-Biden paused the government’s drilling program in January pending a review that is expected to be completed in the coming weeks.
-The move was part of a sweeping plan to combat the effects of climate change.
+Biden paused the government’s leasing auctions in January pending a review that is expected to be completed in the coming weeks.
+The move was part of a sweeping plan to rein in fossil-fuel extraction and combat the effects of climate change.

+The Interior Department said it would comply with the ruling, but did not say when auctions might resume.

+The nation’s top oil and gas trade group, the American Petroleum Institute, issued a statement urging the administration “to move expeditiously to follow the court’s order and lift the federal leasing pause.”

 The judge’s decision, which applies to onshore and offshore leasing nationwide, will remain in effect pending the final resolution of the case or orders from higher courts, according to a court document.